top of page

 She is principal investigator (PI) of

-2. Visual Interventions and the Climate Crisis: Researching Environmental Justice through Traditional Ecological Knowledge of Climate Impacts in Seggiano (with co-I Hunter Vaughan.
-Participatory Research Program grant, University of Cambridge).
+2. Visual Interventions and the Climate Crisis: Researching Environmental Justice through Traditional Ecological Knowledge of Climate Impacts in Seggiano, Italy

-Her current book Decolonial Approaches to Data Ethics and Re-Storying: From Biocultural Landscapes at Risk to Archiving the Dead (with anthropologist Sarah Hiepler, Wiley Blackwell, 2026) examines decolonial approaches to digital data use and re-storying interventions within wildlife conservation efforts, heritage storytelling, community-based outreach, museum and park archival strategies and interpretation, and public exhibition of the dead.
+Her current book Decolonial Approaches to Data Ethics and Re-Storying: From Biocultural Landscapes at Risk to Archiving the Dead (with anthropologist Sarah Hiepler-Basty, Wiley Blackwell, 2026) examines decolonial approaches to digital data use and re-storying interventions within heritage storytelling, wildlife conservation efforts, community-based outreach, museum and park archival strategies and interpretation, data sovereignty efforts, and public exhibition of ancestors.

 INTERDISCIPLINARY BACKGROUND

-From 2016-2023 she taught only graduate students in environmental studies.
-She has advised master’s and doctoral students in interdisciplinary environmental social science research across such various disciplines as ethnobiology, Indigenous studies, decolonial climate resilience strategies, shark science, ecology, biogeography, ethnobotany, historical ecology, and marine science at the Abess Center for Ecosystem Science & Policy where she also designed and taught all core courses for the master's program in Environment, Culture, and Media at the University of Miami.
+From 2016-2024 she taught only graduate students in environmental studies at the University of Miami.
+She has advised master’s and doctoral students in interdisciplinary environmental social science research across such various disciplines as ethnobiology, Indigenous studies, decolonial climate resilience strategies, shark science, ecology, biogeography, ethnobotany, historical ecology, decolonial ethics, and marine science at the Center for Ecosystem Science & Policy.

 Dr. Shriver-Rice has served as a grant reviewer for Cultural and Community Resilience panel (CCR) for the National Endowment for the Humanities (NEH), served on the faculty working group that founded the Native American and Global Indigenous Studies (NAGIS) program at UMiami, is a member of Allying for Diversity and Inclusion in Ethnobiology (ADIE) which has brought together multiple academic societies (Society for Ethnobiology, Society for Ethnobotany, International Society for Ethnobiology) to discuss decolonial methodologies and ethical data practices, the North American Heritage at Risk project (NAHAR), and served as an interdisciplinary social scientist on the grant board of the Independent Research Fund Denmark for 'Green Research' (DFF).